collective/babble.client/README.txt

 It consists of babble.client for the Plone front-end, and babble.server which is a Zope2 messaging service.

-The client consists of a "Who's online?" portlet and chatboxes that make extensive use of JQuery and Ajax techniques.
+The client consists of a "Online contacts" portlet and chatboxes that make extensive use of JQuery and Ajax techniques.

 Currently, communication with the messaging service is being done via polling.